kojodoc/kojodoc.github.io/reference/scala.md

 ```
 As you can see above, `map` and `filter` both take a function as input, apply that function to each element of the sequence, and construct a new sequence based on the results of the function calls.

 Scala has multiple sequence types (technically subtypes of Seq).
-We're going to look at one of them - the `ArrayBuffer`.
+We're going to look at a few that we will use frequently.

 <a name="data-arraybuffer">
 **1.7.1.1 ArrayBuffer**